A nonlinear model for long-range segregation: Introduction

 In the present paper, we study segregation at a distance governed by fully nonlinear diffusion, with long-range interaction at distance $R$, as modeled by system \eqref{main_problems}.
-We prove the existence of solutions and their convergence to a limiting segregated configuration, and we begin the analysis of the geometric properties of the resulting free boundaries.
+We prove the existence of solutions (Theorem \ref{main theorem1}), and their convergence to a limiting segregated configuration (Theorem \ref{main theorem3}), and we begin the analysis of the geometric properties of the resulting free boundaries.
+In particular, we show that the supports of the populations are sets of finite perimeter (Theorem \ref{fp}) and that the free boundaries satisfy a uniform exterior ball condition (Theorem \ref{main theorem5}).

+The proofs adapt arguments developed in \cite{CL2} and rely on the comparison principle, barrier arguments, and regularity results for uniformly elliptic operators.
+When $H_R$ is defined as in \eqref{H2}, the negative Pucci operator can be replaced by a more general uniformly elliptic operator, such as the positive Pucci operator.
+When $H_R$ is defined as in \eqref{H1}, instead, subharmonicity of solutions is employed (see, for instance, the proof of Lemma~\ref{decaylemmaprelim})).
+This property (see \eqref{MlessthanLap}) follows from the fact that the negative Pucci operator is the infimum over a class of linear operators that includes the Laplace operator.
+A deeper analysis of free boundaries in the linear case is carried out in \cite{CL2} using variational arguments.
+An extension of these results to the fully nonlinear case, where non-variational methods are required, will be addressed in a forthcoming paper.

 One of the main motivations for studying this problem is to gain a better understanding of the adjacent interaction model as $R\to0^+$, namely the limiting free boundary problem of system \eqref{adjacentsegregation} with the Laplace operator replaced by the fully nonlinear Pucci operator.
-In this nonlinear setting, many tools available in the linear theory, such as Almgren monotonicity formula and energy methods, are no longer applicable.
-From this perspective, the limiting free boundary problem of system \eqref{main_problems} can be viewed as a regularization of the adjacent free boundary problem, since in the former, the free boundaries satisfy an exterior ball condition (see Theorem \ref{main theorem5}).
-In particular, we aim to gain a better understanding of the singular sets in the adjacent free boundary problem in dimension two, as no results were established on this topic in \cite{CL3}.
+From this perspective, the limiting free boundary problem of system \eqref{main_problems} can be viewed as a regularization of the adjacent free boundary problem, since in the former, the free boundaries satisfy an exterior ball condition.